alyt89/Milestone-Project-2-JavaScript/README.md

 ## Color scheme

-The colour scheme on the project is quite retro in look.
-With the game itself being based on 4 primary colours (red, green, blue and yellow) the backdrop was set as black and white to provide a distinct contrast.
+The colour scheme uses 6 main colours, with the background and text/borders being mostly a contrast of black and white.
+The game itself is based on 4 primary colours (red, green, blue and yellow) which constrasts against the black and white background.

 The colours are stored as variables in the CSS file and used throughout from these variables.